When the Path Curves Out of Sight

 We all seek our paths in life, our destiny.
 But most of us won’t ever hear a booming voice saying “THIS IS THE WAY.”

-Still, we wait for the fog over our lives to lift to find a brightly lit waypoint illuminating the entire journey from the cradle to the grave that lies ahead.
+Still, we wait for the fog over our lives to lift to find a brightly lit waypoint illuminating the entire journey that lies ahead.

 That doesn’t even happen in video games these days, so we shouldn’t expect that in real life.

-Waiting on an “aha-moment” can waste years of your life stalling in the maze until you get that perfect vista of the landscape ahead.
-But what if the clouds don’t clear.
+Waiting on an “aha-moment” can waste years of life stalling in the maze until we get that perfect vista of the landscape ahead.
+We’ll also seek a path that has no heartbreak or sadness along the way.
+Of course, there is no path like that in life.

 What if you weren’t going to get more?